twitchyliquid64/pushtart/README.md

 `./pushtart import-ssh-key --username <insert-pushtart-username-here> --pub-key-file ~/.ssh/id_rsa.pub `

-If you need to add a user's SSH key when the server is running try this while logged into that computer as that user:
+If you need to add a user's SSH key when the server is running, try this:

-`cat ~/.ssh/id_rsa.pub | ssh <put-server-address-here> -p 2022 import-ssh-key --username <put-username-here>`
+`cat ~/.ssh/id_rsa.pub | ssh <put-server-address-here> -p 2022 import-ssh-key --username <put-pushtart-username-here>`

 ### Terminology